This 7 min. read saves you up to 41 hours

 1. Nonviolent Communication Starts with Good Intentions

-Author Marshall B. Rosenberg takes readers through the four-step journey of compassionate conflict resolution in Nonviolent Communication.
+Author and Center for Nonviolent Communication founder Marshall B. Rosenberg takes readers through his classic four-step journey of compassionate conflict resolution in Nonviolent Communication.
 For Nonviolent or Compassionate Communication (NVC) to work, participants must suspend judgment and proceed from the perspective of open-hearted intentions to understand and meaningfully communicate with others.
 The NVC process takes participants through “observations, feelings, needs and requests” and in every phase people should avoid vague words or sweeping generalizations.
 Refer to specific behavior you have observed, and make clear, specific requests.

 Image of: Nonviolent Communication